org-arl/UnderwaterAcoustics.jl/docs/src/utils.md

 in_units
 ```

-## Positions
+## Locations

-Creation of named tuples representing positions:
+Creation of named tuples representing locations:

 ```@docs
-Position
+XYZ
 ```

 ## Fields

 Fields are quantities that may vary with position.
 The quantities that do not
-vary with position are considered `Constant`.
+vary with position are considered constant.
 If they vay only with depth, but
-not with horizontal position, they are considered `RangeIndependent`.
+not with horizontal position, they are considered `DepthDependent`.
 The ones
-that vary with any positional coordinate are considered `RangeDependent`.
+that vary with any positional coordinate are considered `PositionDependent`.

-Scalars are, by definition, `Constant`.
-Other data types should be tagged with
+Data types that vary with position should be tagged with the appropriate
-the appropriate abstract type to help the propagation modeling API check/choose
+abstract type to help the propagation modeling API check/choose a model's
-a model's validity.
+validity.

 ```@docs
-Constant
-RangeIndependent
-RangeDependent
-is_range_dependent(::Constant)
+DepthDependent
+PositionDependent
+is_range_dependent(::PositionDependent)
 is_constant
 value
 ```